-As of October 31, 2009, we had eight employees.
+As of July 1, 2010, we had ten employees.
 We do not intend to significantly expand our operations and staff unless we get adequate financing.
 If funded then our new employees may include key managerial, technical, financial, research and development and operations personnel who will not have been fully integrated into our operations.
 We will be required to expand our operational and financial systems significantly and to expand, train and manage our work force in order to manage the expansion of our operations.
 Our failure to fully integrate any new employees into our operations could have a material adverse effect on our business, prospects, financial condition and results of operations.

-As of January 1, 2009, we operate under an agreement with AlphaStaff, a professional employment organization that provides us with payroll and human resources services.
+We operate under an agreement with AlphaStaff, a professional employment organization that provides us with payroll and human resources services.
 Our ability to attract and retain highly skilled personnel is critical to our operations and expansion.
 We face competition for these types of personnel from other technology companies and more established organizations, many of which have significantly larger operations and greater financial, technical, human and other resources than we have.
 We may not be successful in attracting and retaining qualified personnel on a timely basis, on competitive terms, or at all.
 If we are not successful in attracting and retaining these personnel, our business, prospects, financial condition and results of operations will be materially adversely affected.
 In such circumstances we may be unable to conduct certain research and development programs, unable to adequately manage our clinical trials and other products, and unable to adequately address our management needs.
-As of the pay period ending January 4, 2009, we reduced the salary of the highly compensated employees to meet our economic challenges and our cash flow needs.
 In addition, from time to time, we are unable to make payroll due to our lack of cash.